5app/base5-ui/README.md

 ## Updating the repo

-Want to add/edit icons?
+> Want to add/edit icons?
 Please follow the steps outlined in the [icons README](/src/icons/README.mdx) before continuing here.

 To publish changes to the components in this repo, please follow these steps.
-The docs will automatically be updated after the changes were published.
+The online docs will automatically be updated after the changes were merged to the master branch.

 -   Commit your changes using semantic versioning prefixes:
     1. `fix:` or `refactor:` for a patch release (x.x.+1)